TheresaLui/SelfHelpContent_v2/articles/microsoft.virtualnetwork_vnetpeering-tsg/check-limitations-global-peering.md

 # Check for Global Peering Limitations and Constraints

-We want to check if the customer is leveaging ***Global VNet Peering*** (peering between VNets that are in different regions).
+We want to check if the customer is leveraging ***Global VNet Peering*** (peering between VNets that are in different regions).
 The reason is that there are limitations to this type of peering and we want to make sure we catch them early and inform the customer.

 ## **Recommended Steps**